masesgroup/naven/src/documentation/index.md

+---
+title: .NET suite for Apache Maven™
+_description: Main page of .NET suite for Apache Maven™
+---

 # Naven: .NET suite for [Apache Maven™](https://maven.apache.org)

 Naven is a comprehensive suite of libraries and tools to use [Apache Maven™](https://maven.apache.org) and .NET side-by-side.